Harry-Chan/Face-Recognition/README.md

-# Emotion-Recognition
+# Face-Recognition
-Emotion-Recognition using Python and OpenCV
+Face-Recognition using Python